The Townsville Chamber is an a-political member-based organisation working to continually improve business conditions in Townsville.

 CBD businesses are in decline.
 Chamber maintains its position that Council must take on the role of economic activator for the precinct.

-Chamber is a main proponent in Council's 2030 Vision of 30 000 people working and living in the CBD by 2030.
-Chamber support Council's Economic Development Plan to that effect.
+Council's Vision of 30 000 people working and living in the CBD..
+Chamber supports Council's Economic Development Plan to that effect.

 Chamber delivers Public Transport Study, proposes public transport corridor linking CBD/Douglas Knowledge Precinct /Stockland & identifies Ogden St. preferred location for hub.